lollobene/algorand-beaker-auction/README.md

 ### Number of bids

 1. every account can make a single bid during the auction process;
-2. every account can make a number of bids equal to the number of \texttt{auction token} in their possess.
+2. every account can make a number of bids equal to the number of auction token in their possess.

 ## Bridge between Algorand and Ethereum